cronkitedata/dataj/content/weeks/week02-1.md

 <blockquote class="blockquote-big">
 <p><strong>data</strong> <code>/ˈdeɪ.tə/</code> :</p>
-<p> information in an electronic form that can be stored and used by a computer, or information, especially facts or numbers, collected to be examined and considered and used to help decision-making </p>
+<p> information in an electronic form that can be stored and used by a computer*, or information, especially facts or numbers, collected to be examined and considered and used to help decision-making </p>
  <span> <a href="https://dictionary.cambridge.org/dictionary/english/data" class="text-decoration-none link-secondary">Cambridge Dictionary </a></span>
 </blockquote>

-(I reversed the order of these!)
+\* in reverse order

 ## Agenda

+We have two days' worth of work to do in only one class this week because of the MLK holiday.
+I suggest getting started on it early.
+If possible, look ahead a week and get started on that as well.
+If you don't, this week will sneak up on you really quickly.

 * Reviewing what is "data"?
 * Lab - The life of a dataset warmup